gphat/censorinus/README.md

 Note that StatsD's counters support an additional sample rate argument, since counters can be multiplied by the sample rate downstream to give an accurate number.

+# Notes

+* All metric names and such are encoded as UTF-8.